 - Austin's bicycle trails

-We have finished the design of the station and are breaking ground on construction in March.
+We've finished the design of the station and broke ground in March.
 Construction is expected to last about 2 years.
-See below for a glimpse:
+Check back here - as well as on Twitter and Facebook - to keep up to date, and see below for a glimpse:

 What It Will Look Like